-Entrepreneurs and international companies starting in the Netherlands generally incorporate limited liability companies (LLC), in Dutch ‘’Besloten Vennootschap’’ (B.V.)
+Foreign entrepreneurs and international companies starting new activities in the Netherlands, often set up a Dutch BV company.
+To incorporate limited liability companies (LLC), in Dutch ‘’Besloten Vennootschap’’ (B.V.)

-The Dutch BV company is similar to the English Ltd. or The German UG company.
-The Dutch BV is also the most common type of company structure for setting up a holding company in the Netherlands.
+The Netherlands BV company is similar to the English Ltd. or The German UG company.
+The Netherlands BV is also the most common type of company structure for establishing a holding company in the Netherlands.

 Amendments to the Dutch Company Law have made it much simpler to incorporate a Netherlands BV, reducing the cost of a company formation in Holland greatly.